maxbiostat/BayesianStatisticsCourse/README.md

 - [Principles of Uncertainty](https://www.taylorfrancis.com/books/principles-uncertainty-joseph-kadane/10.1201/9781315167565) by the inimitable [J. Kadane](https://en.wikipedia.org/wiki/Joseph_Born_Kadane) is a book about avoiding being a sure loser.
 See [this](https://www.ceremade.dauphine.fr/~xian/uncertain.pdf) review by Christian Robert.
 - [Bayesian Learning](https://github.com/mattiasvillani/BayesLearnCourse) by [Mattias Vilani](mattiasvillani.com) is a book for a computation-minded audience.
 - Michael Betancourt's website is a treasure trove of rigorous, modern and insightful applied Bayesian statistics.
 See [this](https://betanalpha.github.io/assets/case_studies/principled_bayesian_workflow.html#1_Questioning_Authority) as a gateway drug.
+- [Awesome Bayes](https://github.com/hectormz/awesome-bayes) is a curated list of bayesian resources, including blog posts and podcasts.

 ### Acknowledgements
 [Guido Moreira](http://github.com/GuidoAMoreira/) suggested topics, exercises and exam questions.